ubsicap/usfm/master/_sources/identification/index.rst.txt

 :Type: paragraph
 :Added: 1.0
 :Use: Remark. |br|
 	For adding brief comments by a translator, consultant, or support person.
 The text is not a type of footnote and is not intended for publication.
+When `\rem` is used, it is often found at the top of a USFM file together with other identification material.
+However, the use of `\rem` is not limited to this section of a USFM file.
+It can be used for adding a paragraph containing non-publishable remarks / comments anywhere within a text.

 **Text and Formatting Sample**